-DAVID ERIK NELSON —RaconteurDavid Erik Nelson is a fiction author, freelance writer, and columnist.
+DAVID ERIK NELSON —RaconteurDavid Erik Nelson is an award-winning science-fiction author and essayist.
 Some of Mr. Nelson's speculative fiction is available for free online—occasionally without his knowledge or consent (no hard feelings, though).
 Other bits can be purchased.
 His latest non-fiction book is Snip, Burn, Solder, Shred: Seriously Geeky Stuff to Make with Your Kids.